-Policy C-1B: The Town will develop language and standards in the Land Development Regulations that combat erosion, the generation of excessive airborne dust from construction sites and cleared areas and nuisance odors from industrial and business uses.
+Policy C-1B: The Town will continue to regulate erosion, the generation of excessive airborne dust from construction sites and cleared areas and nuisance odors from industrial and business uses through the Land Development Regulations and other appropriate mechanisms.

 Increase potable water conservation in order to better meet present and projected needs of all consumers and reduce demands on water service.